client9/client9-website-2017/content/post/css-system-font-stack-serif-small-v1.md

 ### Athelas

-This is mac only.
+This is macOS and iOS only.

 {{< font-sample "font-family: athelas, monospace;" >}}

 ### Cambria

-On Windows or Macs, if they have Microsoft Office installed.
+On Windows only.

 {{< font-sample "font-family: cambria, monospace;" >}}